Last Updated on August 30, 2022

 When executing a backtested strategy live you discover a lot of factors you didn’t think of when backtesting.
 Hence, always start with the minimum amount of money and always papertrade a strategy before you go live.

-Last: a piece of advice
+A piece of advice on backtesting

 I’ll finish the article with a piece of very good advice (at least it works for me):